dmlc/xgboost/doc/contrib/index.rst

 Contribute to XGBoost
 #####################

 XGBoost has been developed by community members.
-Everyone is welcomed to contribute.
+Everyone is welcome to contribute.
 We value all forms of contributions, including, but not limited to:

 * Code reviews for pull requests
 * Documentation and usage examples